Fazeley

-Fazeley is a small industrial town and civil parish in the Lichfield District of Staffordshire, England, south of Tamworth town centre.
-The civil parish includes Mile Oak and the hamlet of Bonehill.
-Fazeley forms part of the Tamworth Built-up area.
+Fazeley is a small industrial town and civil parish in the Lichfield District of Staffordshire, England, slightly southwest of Tamworth.
+The civil parish includes Mile Oak and the hamlet of Bonehill, and at the 2021 census had a population of 4,616.
+Fazeley forms part of the Tamworth built-up area.

 It sits astride the junction of the Birmingham and Fazeley Canal and Coventry Canal; at Fazeley Junction are a couple of multi storey mills.
 Fazeley is also adjacent to Drayton Manor, formerly the home of Robert Peel and now a theme park and zoo.

 Fazeley is also the home of Coton Green Football Club, located on the border of the Drayton Bassett parish.

 History

 The name Fazeley in its various spellings is found in documents dating back to 1135.
 The name Fazeley derives from the Old English fearrslēah meaning 'bull wood or clearing'.

 The hamlet of Bonehill developed to support the home of Sir Robert Peel MP - Bonehill house.
 Bonehill originally consisted of farm buildings and horse breeding (stud farm) facilities to support the Peels interests.

+In May 1861 a new library and reading room was opened when the “The Bold Hussar” beer shop was converted.

+Children were originally educated in a small two-floor building in Mill Lane connected to St Paul’s Church.
+In 1862 a new school paid for by Robert Peel was erected at a cost of £1,400 opposite St Paul’s Church to the designs of the architect John Henry Chamberlain.

+The First Annual Fazeley Festival and Mile Oak Mile Charity hop took place on 15 September 2007.

+Fazeley Town Hall

 In the centre of the town, Fazeley Town Hall was originally named the Victoria Memorial Hall, commemorating the diamond jubilee of Queen Victoria.
+It was designed by the architect T.H.
+Thorpe of Derby.
 James Eadie paid for both the cost of its construction, £3,000, and the land on which it stands: it was completed in 1898.

 Eadie intended that the Hall should benefit the inhabitants of Fazeley and help to promote their welfare.
 His vision was that the Hall would be used for public meetings, lectures and concerts and contain reading rooms and speculated that technical classes might some day be held "for the better training of workmen in their several crafts and industries."
 The vision became a reality; meetings of all descriptions took place and winter entertainments were regularly well attended.
 There was a library and a reading room, classes were held in gymnastics and cookery, and an Evening Continuation School in horticulture attracted over 40 youngsters.
 In later years, silent movies were presented here, too.

-The First Annual Fazeley Festival and Mile Oak Mile Charity hop took place on 15 September 2007.
+Originally the Town Hall contained a tower with a public clock.
+This was removed in 1985 when in a £51,000 scheme, the front of the hall was revamped and the roof lowered.